sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 23 Creating a Data Service Class.md

 #### Constructors
 - _Instantiation_ is **the creation of a real instance or particular realization of an abstraction or template**, such as a class of objects or a computer process.
+- in the file `app.js` instantiate the data service
 ```
 import { Car } from './classes/car.js';
 import { Drone } from './classes/drone.js';